 Trust in paid online and mobile ads has remained relatively consistent since 2013.
-Some 48% of respondents to a global survey from Nielsen say they completely or somewhat trust online video advertisements, but ads served in search engine results have fallen 1% to 47% in the past two years.
+Some 48% of respondents to a global survey from Nielsen say they completely or somewhat trust online video advertisements, but ads served in search engine results fell 1% to 47% in the past two years.

 Online video ads topped search, taking the No. 1 spot with 48%.
-Social networks came in at 46% at No. 3, with mobile devices at 43%; online banner ads at 42%; and text ads on mobile phones at 36%.
-Social networks and mobile devices took the biggest hit, with each declining by 2% since 2013.
+Social networks came in at 46% at No. 3; mobile devices, 43%; online banner ads, 42%; and text ads on mobile phones, 36%.
+Social networks and mobile devices took the biggest hit with each declining by 2% since 2013.

 Apparently, for many consumers, it's easier to take action than to trust the advertisement.
 I think consumers would need to trust the advertisement to some extent in order to take action.